-Where a complaint is received, or a violent incident occurs, an investigation will be performed by a Competent Person, designated by the Director of Finance or CEO and approached in an unbiased manner.
+Where a complaint is received, or a violent incident occurs, an investigation will be performed by an independent third party, designated by the CEO and approached in an unbiased manner.

-The complainant and the respondent are both entitled to a fair process and will both be informed of the process, progress and results of the investigation in writing by the Competent Person.
+The complainant and the respondent are both entitled to a fair process and will both be informed of the process, progress and results of the investigation in writing by the Independent third party.
 The complainant and the respondent will both be interviewed, as well as any other witnesses deemed relevant to the investigation.

-Given the sensitivity of such matters, NSI will do its best to preserve confidentiality throughout the process during the investigation, and will not disclose the name of the complainant or respondent unless necessary to investigate the complaint or take corrective action with respect to the complaint, or where required by law.
+Given the sensitivity of such matters, the National Screen Institute will do its best to preserve confidentiality throughout the process during the investigation and will not disclose the name of the complainant or respondent unless necessary to investigate the complaint or take corrective action with respect to the complaint, or where required by law.
 If personal information must be disclosed, it will be the minimum amount necessary for the purpose.

 This policy is not intended to discourage or prevent a complainant from exercising any other legal rights, actions or remedies pursuant to any other law.
 Pursuant to legislation, employees have the right to file a complaint with the Manitoba Human Rights Commission.

-When an actual incident of violence has occurred or when a situation occurs that could reasonably expected to become violent, NSI will take the following steps to ensure the safety of all employees:
+When an actual incident of violence has occurred or when a situation occurs that could reasonably be expected to become violent, the National Screen Institute will take the following steps to ensure the safety of all employees: